ipol-journal/ipol-docker-images/README.md

 Any docker images can be used to build a demo.
 For example, one can use [a python base image](https://hub.docker.com/_/python) or [a debian base image](https://hub.docker.com/_/debian).

-However, IPOL also proposes a few prebuilt images for Python demos (recommended):
+However, IPOL also proposes a few prebuilt images for Python demos (recommended).
+See below of the descriptions of the images.

+# v2

 - `registry.ipol.im/ipol:v2-py3.9`
 - `registry.ipol.im/ipol:v2-py3.9-pytorch`
 - `registry.ipol.im/ipol:v2-py3.9-tensorflow`